SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     npm run test
     ```

- ## Summary
+ ## Result
- You have integrated the Business Partner API into your project and business logic to to read the data from the backend system.
-New or changed customer data would be stored at your application database.
+ You have integrated the Business Partner API into your project and business logic to read the data from the backend system.
+New or changed customer data would be stored in your application database.